YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Get a second opinion when the graft estimates are far apart, the clinic promises very high density, the quote changes after you hesitate, the hairline feels too low, the crown promise sounds too complete, or the explanation relies on price more than planning.

 A second opinion does not need to insult the first clinic.
 It can simply test the plan.
-The useful review asks whether the graft number is reasonable, whether the donor reserve is protected, and whether the priorities match the patient’s age and future loss risk.
+The useful review asks whether the graft number is reasonable, whether the donor reserve is protected, and whether the priorities match your age and future loss risk.

-For many patients, a second opinion before hair transplant surgery simply slows down a decision that can use donor hair permanently.
+For many people, a second opinion before hair transplant surgery simply slows down a decision that can use donor hair permanently.

-How should you decide after reading a quote?
+How should I decide after reading a hair transplant quote?

 Read the quote as a medical plan, not as a shopping receipt.
 If the clinic can explain the diagnosis, donor limit, graft number, session size, surgeon role, handling process, follow-up, and long-term plan, the price can be judged more fairly.